 To provide the most immediate benefit for commercial transportation dealers, an enterprise content management system needs to be able to interface seamlessly with dealer management software, which is an essential business system to drive daily dealer operations.

-Active Directory Integration (LDAP) enables users to access details such as work orders, customer data, invoice and other information directly from an integrated ECM system without the wasted time and complexity of logging into each system separately.
+Active Directory Integration (LDAP) enables users to access details such as work orders, customer data, invoices, and other information directly from an integrated ECM system without the wasted time and complexity of logging into each system separately.

-Similarly, the ECM system needs to be able to work smoothly with accounting, ERP, CRM and other systems dealers use to operate their businesses, so that efficiencies aren’t lost in the process of re-entering data from one system into another.
+Similarly, the ECM system needs to be able to work smoothly with accounting, ERP, CRM, and other systems dealers use to operate their businesses so that efficiencies aren’t lost in the process of re-entering data from one system into another.

-As well, it’s important that the ECM system has an interface that is easy to use, with familiar Google-style search capabilities so that sales, human resources, servicing and other departments can use it intuitively, without enduring the long learning curve that complex systems can entail.
+As well, it’s important that the ECM system has an interface that is easy to use, with familiar Google-style search capabilities so that sales, human resources, servicing, and other departments can use it intuitively, without enduring the long learning curve that complex systems can entail.

-DocStar ECM is tightly integrated with the Karmak dealer management system, which direct upload of DocStar ECM AP Automation data into Karmak Fusion.
+DocStar ECM is tightly integrated with the Karmak dealer management system, which directs the upload of DocStar ECM AP Automation data into Karmak Fusion.
 DocStar ECM captures both paper and digital invoices, using Intelligent Data Capture and Optical Character Recognition technology.
 Invoices can be routed to approvers based on the organizational business rules desired, and approvers can review and approve or rejected invoices within DocStar ECM or the DocStar ECM mobile app.
 Once approved, the transactional data for the payable is automatically uploaded to Karmak Fusion.
 Operational efficiency is achieved by leveraging information through the entire business cycle without requiring redundant and error-prone data entry.

-Lee-Smith, Inc. is the Southeast’s largest locally owned commercial truck dealer for International, Ford and Isuzu trucks.
+Lee-Smith, Inc. is the Southeast’s largest locally owned commercial truck dealer for International, Ford, and Isuzu trucks.
 The dealership selected DocStar enterprise content management with an integration to its existing Karmak dealer management system.
 This integration creates a seamless connection between the two systems, adding productivity and cost savings.
 A browser-based user interface, including single sign-on, is deployed across all workstations.
-Employees have easy access to Karmak information such as work orders, customer data and invoices without having to log into two different systems.
+Employees have easy access to Karmak information such as work orders, customer data, and invoices without having to log into two different systems.